Mahtab-Shabani/Retinal-Blood-Vessel-Segmentation-by-Active-Contour/README.md

 **"An active contour model using matched filter and Hessian matrix for retinal vessels segmentation.
 Shabani etc"**

+Mahtab Shabani, Hossein Pourghassem, An Active Contour Model Using Matched Filter and Hessian Matrix for Retinal Vessels Segmentation.
+Turkish Journal of Electrical Engineering and Computer Science, 2022 Jan 19; 30(1): 295-311.

 https://journals.tubitak.gov.tr/elektrik/vol30/iss1/20/

 For more additional information read the master dissertation: